The Open Innovation Competition is the City of Melbourne's yearly challenge to solve a city issue.

 How might we bring vibrancy back into the city post COVID-19 by reimagining the way we live, connect, work and play in our city while enhancing the social, cultural, environmental and economic vitality of Melbourne?

-This virtual launch event marks the competition officially open for applications until they close 2 May 2021.
+This event marks the competition officially open for applications until they close 2 May 2021.

 CEO and Co-Founder at 25eight Group.
 Co-Founder of Entrepreneurs&Co.
 Pitch Mentor for Startup Victoria.